Ensure a Good Nights Rest (How to sleep better, faster, stronger!)

 As time goes on without washing them, the sheets accumulate dirt and everything starts feeling rough.
 Wash your bed sheets, covers and pillowcases every week to promote comfort and get rid of naturally flaking skin, sweat and body oils.
 This is very important for those with respiratory issues as well.

 Your bed sheets need to be taut and wrinkle free.
-I’ve noticed that if the bedsheets are wrinkled and bunched up underneath my back, it’s a subtle thing, but after lying on that uneven surface for 8 hours, they are the direct cause of new knots on my back.
+I’ve noticed that if the sheets are wrinkled and bunched up underneath my back, it’s not comfortable lying on that subtly uneven surface for 8 hours.
+Take a minute to stretch the sheets out taut around the corners to make them completely smooth.

 What if it’s time to buy new sheets?
 You spend a third of your life sleeping, so don’t you think you deserve to be spending that time on the material you love most?

 The quality of sheets are often conveyed by the thread count but the best sheets are not necessarily the ones with the highest thread count, but the ones that you think look and feel good against your own skin.
-If two sheets have the same thread count, but their weave and the way their cotton has been treated is different, one may feel like silk while the other may feel super cozy and warm.
+If two sheets have the same thread count, but their weave and the way their cotton has been treated is different, one may feel like silk while the other may feel super cozy and warm to you.
 The best thing you can do is physically touch the sheets before buying them and choose the one that feels the best to you.

 How’s your mattress doing?
-Flip it!
+Flip it! (╯°□°)╯︵ ┻━┻)

 The springs tend to sag and create an impression overtime on the area you always sleep on, reducing the amount of precious back support the bed provides.
 Have someone help you flip your mattress around every few months as it’s quite challenging to do it alone.
 Alternate flipping it upside down and switching the feet-side with the head-side.